Linusite

 • It stores copies of your site closer to your visitors

-• Improves both speed and security
+• It improves both speed and security

 The problem: